 American handcrafted - Every Havens sink is handcrafted in the USA and built to last for life.
 We craft exclusively from the highest quality American made metals available, primarily copper and stainless steel.
 Havens sinks are crafted in Orlando, FL from non-recycled alloys, with the highest purity rating available.
 The true foundation of Havens Metal products starts with high quality American craftsmanship.

-Innovation & Experience - Since 1984, Havens has been innovating and evolving the art of custom sheet metal.
-In 1999, Havens introduced a revolutionary line of highly advanced ergonomic sinks to the kitchen & bath industry.
+Innovation & Experience - Havens was the first company to introduce a revolutionary line of highly advanced ergonomic sinks to the kitchen & bath industry.
 Through innovative design, Havens provides homeowners an advanced kitchen sink experience while at the same time integrating a luxurious visual aspect to the kitchen space.

 Rear Drain Placement - A simple, yet revolutionary improvement to the kitchen sink: the right (or left) rear drain.
 The solution of placing the drain in the rear corner is an ingenious addition to the Havens sinks.
 Imagine you are at the sink, scraping a plate off with your right hand.
 The plate is angled slightly downward and the water is rushing off of it into the basin of the sink - along with the food.
 Since the drain is placed in the right rear, the food goes straight down the drain!
 If the drain was in the center, you would have to chase down the food debris with your faucet or sponge.
 This small adjustment makes a huge difference in dishwashing.
 Aside from using the sink, this also allows for much more space beneath the sink, as the plumbing is on one side - rather than dead center.
 This is very helpful, and often allows homeowners to implement trash or storage beneath the kitchen sink.
 Perfect for any homeowner, the intentionally designed Havens sink can be customized with right-rear, left-rear, or centered drain placement.